welaika/photocopier/README.md

   host: '', #mandatory
   user: '', #mandatory
   password: '', #mandatory
-  scheme: 'ftp' #default, could be any scheme compatibile with your lftp version }
+  scheme: 'ftp' #default, other options are sftp and ftps }
 ```
 For performance reasons, the `.get_directory` and `.put_directory` commands make